Wilding conifer control in NZ

 MPI, the Department of Conservation, and Land Information New Zealand are leading the work, with support from other central and local government agencies.
 Forestry and farming industries, landowners, researchers and communities are also providing support.

-More government funding to help
+Previous government funding

-Funding for phase 1 is focused on:
+Funding for phase 1 focused on:

 - areas with the greatest vulnerability to invasion

-- areas where control is most cost effective
+- areas where control was most cost-effective

 - managing infestations over large areas

-- protecting farmland, biodiversity, iconic landscapes and sensitive water catchments.
+- protecting farmland, biodiversity, iconic landscapes, and sensitive water catchments.

 Over a million hectares in year one